Your Bahrain Questions Answered: 15 Things First-Timers Need to Know

 Q: Is two days enough for Bahrain?

 The pearl diving experience.
 It's uniquely Bahraini — no other country offers this.
 You board a traditional dhow boat, sail to UNESCO-listed oyster beds, and dive for pearls.
 You keep what you find.
 Half-day trips run 50-80 BHD ($133-212).
-It connects you to 4,000 years of Bahraini identity in a way that no museum can.
+It connects you to 4,000 years of Bahraini identity in a way no museum can.

 If that's out of budget, the Muharraq Heritage Trail (free) tells the same story on land.